 When moving a Change request from the Implementation in Progress status to Completed status, an error is displayed if BMC Remedy with Smart IT is used with BMC Remedy ITSM version 7.6.04.
-This is because the Performance Rating field, which was a mandatory field in versions 7.6.04 is not displayed on the Change form in Smart IT.
-So when a user attempts to move the request to the Completed status, the BMC Remedy ITSM system displays an error stating that a mandatory field is missing.
+This error occurs because the Performance Rating field, which was mandatory in version 7.6.04, is not displayed on the Change form in Smart IT.
+As a result, when a user attempts to move the request to the Completed status, the BMC Remedy ITSM system displays an error stating that a mandatory field is missing.

 To avoid the error, add the Performance Rating field as a custom field to the Change form.
 For more details about adding a custom field, see "Adding custom fields to your views using Smart IT" in Related topics.